 Do you plan to introduce a new product or implement a social media campaign?
 The first thing you need to do is learn as much as possible about your target audience and the people you want to reach in your marketing message; you need to do some market research.

 There are many ways to approach this and social listening is one of the most reliable methods.
-You can derive a lot of information about your target group based on the data that you monitor, including: user demographics, preferred online channels, and when your audience is most active — not to mention their levels of engagement, context of public discussions, and much more.
+You can derive a lot of information about your target group based on the data that you monitor, including: user demographics, preferred online channels, and when your audience is most active — not to mention their levels of engagement, the context of public discussions, and much more.

 This data can help you design the most effective marketing strategy.
 You can learn where you should implement your campaign, the best days/weeks/months to run it, the best hours for posting on social (visible inside the Brand24 Excel report) and it also shows you the kind of language you should use in order to convey your message in a way that will resonate with your prospects and clients.